peter-hunt/hackers/README.md

 python3 . # if in this directory
 ```

+## Known Issues
+Here's a list of known issues in the project:
+* Colored printing breaks from time to time in VSCode Terminal (Windows 10)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.